Midlands on the Move: Emmeline Hartley interview Part 2

 MM: So what’s up next for the film?

-EH: We are now approaching film festivals but, like the rest of the production, our funding is tight and they are expensive to submit to!
+EH: We are now approaching film festivals but our funding is tight and they are expensive to submit to.
 We’ve sent it off to a few though and crossing our fingers that we get a couple of nice selections.
 I’m sure we’ll eventually look at putting it online.
 We are very proud of what we’ve made, and hoping we can come together again for another some day!

 MM: Thank you so much for speaking to us about your project.
-Your insight into filming on the road is a huge insight into the world of filmmaking that fellow creatives can learn a lot from.
+Your insight into undertaking production work "on the road" is a huge eye-opener into the world of filmmaking away from the Midlands.
+And one that fellow local creatives will no doubt learn a lot from.
 And best of luck with the film for the future!

 To find out more about Closedown and the cast and crew check out these links: